Runbook

 SQL

--- Pre-migration isolation
+-- Pre-migration isolation on the staging replica

 ALTER SYSTEM SET autovacuum = off;